 The goal of routing is to convey data traffic from the source end node to the intended destination.
-Routing methods are implemented in special network nodes called "routers," which are connected to two or more network segments of like or unlike kind.
+Routing methods are implemented in special network nodes called routers, which are connected to two or more network segments of like or unlike kind.
 The router forwards traffic from segment to segment.
 A given packet might have to be forwarded several times.
 To make good decisions, routers exchange information with each other about the topology of the internetwork.
 Several approaches to the information exchange have been used in the industry.
-NLSP uses the Link State approach.
+The NLSP[TM] specification uses the link state approach.
 With this approach, every router keeps a road map representing the states of the links and routers in a routing area.